PhD in Computer Science

 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
-A prospectus for the dissertation must be successfully defended by the end of the fifth year of study (the fourth year, for post-master’s PhD), and approved by the readers, the director of graduate studies, and the department chair/program director.
+A prospectus for the dissertation must be successfully defended by the end of the fifth year of study.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.